 We record interest income on an accrual basis to the extent that we expect to collect such amounts.
 For loans and debt investments with contractual PIK interest, which represents interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest when the portfolio company valuation indicates that such PIK interest is not collectable.
 We do not accrue as a receivable interest on loans and debt investments if we have reason to doubt our ability to collect such interest.
-Loan origination fees, OID, market discount or premium and deferred financing costs on liabilities, which we do not fair value, are capitalized, and then accreted or amortized using the effective interest method as interest income.
-We record prepayment penalties on loans and debt investments as income.
+Loan origination fees, OID, market discount or premium and deferred financing costs on liabilities, which we do not fair value, are capitalized, and then accreted or amortized using the effective interest method as interest income or, in the case of deferred financing costs, as interest expense.
 Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.
+From time to time, the Company receives certain fees from portfolio companies, which are non-recurring in nature.
+Such fees include loan prepayment penalties, structuring fees and amendment fees, and are recorded as other investment income when earned.